 Our students bring together a diversity of experience, cultures and passions to create a unique learning environment that sets them on their chosen path.
 Our concept-based curriculum brings the world's best practice to a K-12 education which takes into account the requirements of external examinations in (I)GCSE in Grade 10 and the IB Diploma in Grade 12.
-The learning programme reaches far beyond academics to ensure our students are developing the qualities and skills required to success in life beyond UWCSEA.
+The learning programme reaches far beyond academics to ensure our students are developing the qualities and skills required to succeed in life beyond UWCSEA.

 UWCSEA graduates join an alumni community spread around the globe - and who remain in touch with our current students to provide support and advice as they decide their future paths.
-Our graduates have been accepted to come of the worlds most respected universities and colleges in a wide range of disciplines and continue to contribute to their communities in impactful ways that reach far beyond career and personal success.
+Our graduates have been accepted to some of the worlds most respected universities and colleges in a wide range of disciplines and continue to contribute to their communities in impactful ways that reach far beyond career and personal success.

 Exciting New Developments